Law Legal Hub

 See, no part of India’s Income Tax Act specifies a cap on the amount of cash that you can have at home.
 So, yes, you can keep as much cash as you want.
 The only catch here is that you must be able to explain to the authorities where you got the money from if questioned.
 Such ‘explanation’ means the cash should be accounted for, in adherence with the general parlance of the income tax, it must be reflected in your income tax returns, otherwise within your financial books and records.
 This is possible under sections 68 to 69B of the Income Tax Act where the tax authorities have the power to classify any unexplained income as ‘income from other sources’ and tax it at a rate of up to 78 percent.

 Let’s say, if you deposit or withdraw more than Rs 50,000 (or its equivalent in foreign currency) at a time in India, according to the Central Board of Direct Taxation (CBDT), you need to provide your PAN (Permanent Account Number) and Aadhaar details.
 And if you deposit cash in excess of Rs 20 lakh in a year, these details are mandatory.
 Such rules are meant to prevent black or gray money circulating in the economy, that’s the main goal of the tax authority of India.
+For any financial solution you can ask Dimov Associates, they offer comprehensive services.

 Important Rules and Limits You Should Know